X-Sharp/XSharpPublic/README.md

 - Goto the Roslyn subfolder
 - Run Restore.Cmd to restore the nuget packages
 - (Optionally) build the Roslyn binaries.
-You can run x MsBuild Compilers.sln to build just the compilers x MsBuild Workspaces.sln to build the VS integration x MsBuild Roslyn.sln to build everything
+You can run
+  - MsBuild Compilers.sln to build just the compilers
+  - MsBuild Workspaces.sln to build the VS integration
+  - MsBuild Roslyn.sln to build everything
 - Then navigate to the XSharp folder
 - Run Restore.cmd to restore the nuget packages.
 This will also call Rebuild.Cmd that will build a Debug AND Release version.
 - If you want to you can also build either for Debug, Public or for Release with the build.cmd.
 Add the configuration name: Build Debug.